Nutrition for Immune System Health main@NISH.groups.io

 - Absence of helminths (intestinal worms) leading to overly-aggressive immune responses which evolved when our helminths downmodulated our ancestor's immune responses.
 Hence, helminthic therapy - though this is unlikely to be practical except for individuals with an acute need to reduce inflammation.

 - Please use ng/ml for 25OHD blood level measurements rather than nmol/L. D3 dosage in milligrams is good, with the equivalent IU value in brackets.
-One of the problems with vitamin D supplementation is that "4000IU" seems like a lot, when it is a modest intake (0.1mg) for normal weight people, and adds up to a gram every 27 years.
+One of the problems with vitamin D supplementation is that "5000IU" seems like a lot, when it is a good intake (0.125mg) for normal weight people, and adds up to a gram every 22 years.

 The mailing list is for constructive, potentially detailed, courteous discussions - not a flurry of one-liners.
 In order to maintain a high signal-to-noise ratio on the NISH list subscribers can use an Other Topics sub-list to discuss matters which are outside the NISH scope.
 NISH subscribers can create real-time text chat channels and schedule Zoom meetings.